 We would like to welcome you among Ducati enthusiasts, and congratulate you on your excellent choice of motorcycle.
-We are sure that you will use your Ducati for longer journeys as well as short daily trips, but however you use your motorcycle, Ducati Motor Holding s.p.a wishes you an enjoyable ride.
+We are sure that you will use your Ducati for longer journeys as well as short daily trips, but however you use your motorcycle, Ducati Motor Holding S.p.a wishes you an enjoyable ride.

-Ducati Motor Holding S.p.A. recommends that you adhere strictly to the instructions in this manual, especially those regarding the running-in period.
+We are continuously working to improve our Technical Assistance service.
+For this reason, we recommend that you follow strictly the instructions in this manual, especially those regarding the running-in period.
 This will ensure that your Ducati motorcycle will continue to be a pleasure to ride.
 For repairs or advice, please contact one of our authorized service centres.

 We also provide an information service for all Ducati owners and enthusiasts for any advice and suggestions you might need.
+Notes